Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's simplicity and existence of output schema, description covers purpose, usage, parameters, and return values comprehensively.
-No obvious gaps for an agent to misuse.
+Given the tool's complexity and having an output schema, the description covers purpose, usage, parameters, and return values completely.
+No gaps in essential information.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.